martinfrances107/rust_d3_geo_voronoi/README.md

 delaunay first then  voronoi.

+Currently we have 78% test coverage ( as reported by cargo tarpaulin -o Html )

 ## Phase 2

 API finialization.
 There maybe optimisation in the area of generics.
 So the API only gets locked down in phase 2.